 P7 took place at (witnessed): E53 Place

 P8 took place on or within (witnessed): E18 Physical Thing

-P9 consists of (forms part of): E4 Period P10 falls within (contains): E4 Period P132 overlans with: E4 Period
+P9 consists of (forms part of): E4 Period

+P10 falls within (contains): E4 Period

 P132 overlaps with: E4 Period

 P133 is separated from: E4 Period

 P158 occupied: E92 Spacetime Volume

 E5 Event

-Subclass of: E4 Period Superclass of: E7 Activity

-E63 Beginning of Existence E64 End of Existence S18 Alteration
+Subclass of: Superclass of: E4 Period E7 Activity E63 Beginning of Existence E64 End of Existence S18 Alteration

-This class comprises changes of states in cultural, social or physical systems, regardless of scale, brought about by a series or group of coherent physical, cultural, technological or legal phenomena.
+Scope note: This class comprises changes of states in cultural, social or physical systems, regardless of scale, brought about by a series or group of coherent physical, cultural, technological or legal phenomena.
 Such changes of state will affect instances of E77 Persistent Item or its subclasses.

 The distinction between an E5 Event and an E4 Period is partly a question of the scale of observation.
 Viewed at a coarse level of detail, an E5 Event is an 'instantaneous' change of state.
 At a fine level, the E5 Event can be analysed into its component phenomena within a space and time frame, and as such can be seen as an E4 Period.
 The reverse is not necessarily the case: not all instances of E4 Period give rise to a noteworthy change of state.

-- the birth of Cleopatra (E67)
+Examples: the birth of Classester (EC7)

-- the destruction of Herculaneum by volcanic eruption in 79 AD(E6)
+the birth of Cleopatra (E67) the destruction of Herculaneum by volcanic eruption in 79 AD(E6)

-- World War II (E7)
+• World War II (E7)

-- the Battle of Stalingrad (E7)

-- the Yalta Conference (E7)
+: the Battle of Stalingrad (E7) the Yalta Conference (E7)

-- my birthday celebration 28-6-1995 (E7)
+• my birthday celebration 28-6-1995 (E7)

-- the falling of a tile from my roof last Sunday

-- the CIDOC Conference 2003 (E7)
+: the falling of a tile from my roof last Sunday the CIDOC Conference 2003 (E7)

+Properties:
-P11 had participant (participated in): E39 Actor

-P12 occurred in the presence of (was present at): E77 Persistent Item
+- P11 had participant (participated in): E39 Actor P12 occurred in the presence of (was present at): E77 Persistent Item

 E7 Activity

-Subclass of: E5 Event Superclass of: E8 Acquisition
+Subclass of: E5 Event

-E9 Move
+Superclass of: E8 Acquisition E9 Move

-E10 Transfer of Custody E11 Modification
+E10 Transfer of Custody

+E11 Modification

-E13 AttributeAssignment
+E13 AttributeAssignment E65 Creation

+E66 Formation

-E65 Creation E66 Formation E85 Joining E86 Leaving
+E85 Joining E86 Leaving

-E87 Curation Activity S1 Matter Removal
+E87 Curation Activity

+S1 Matter Removal

-This class comprises actions intentionally carried out by instances of E39 Actor that result in changes of state in the cultural, social, or physical systems documented.
+Scope note: This class comprises actions intentionally carried out by instances of E39 Actor that result in changes of state in the cultural, social, or physical systems documented.

 This notion includes complex, composite and long-lasting actions such as the building of a settlement or a war, as well as simple, short-lived actions such as the opening of a door.

+Examples:
-- the Battle of Stalingrad

-- the Yalta Conference
+the Battle of Stalingrad the Yalta Conference

-- my birthday celebration 28-6-1995
+• my birthday celebration 28-6-1995

-- the writing of "Faust" by Goethe (E65)

-- the formation of the Bauhaus 1919 (E66)
+the writing of "Faust" by Goethe (E65) the formation of the Bauhaus 1919 (E66)

-- calling the place identified by TGN '7017998' 'Quyunjig' by the people of Iraq
+the formation of the Bauhaus 1919 (E66) calling the place identified by TGN '7017998' 'Quyunjig' by the people of Iraq

-P14 carried out by (performed): E39 Actor

-(P14.1 in the role of: E55 Type)

-P15 was influenced by (influenced): E1 CRM Entity P16 used specific object (was used for): E70 Thing

-(P16.1 mode of use: E55 Type)

-P17 was motivated by (motivated): E1 CRM Entity

-P19 was intended use of (was made for): E71 Man-Made Thing

-(P19.1 mode of use: E55 Type)

-$P20\ had\ specific\ purpose\ (was\ purpose\ of):\ E5\ Event$

-P21 had general purpose (was purpose of): E55 Type

-P32 used general technique (was technique of): E55 Type

-P33 used specific technique (was used by): E29 Design or Procedure

-P125 used object of type (was type of object used in): E55 Type

-P134 continued (was continued by): E7 Activity
+P14 carried out by (performed): E39 Actor (P14.1 in the role of: E55 Type) P15 was influenced by (influenced): E1 CRM Entity P16 used specific object (was used for): E70 Thing (P16.1 mode of use: E55 Type) P17 was motivated by (motivated): E1 CRM Entity P19 was intended use of (was made for): E71 Man-Made Thing (P19.1 mode of use: E55 Type) P20 had specific purpose (was purpose of): E5 Event P21 had general purpose (was purpose of): E55 Type P32 used general technique (was technique of): E55 Type P33 used specific technique (was used by): E29 Design or Procedure P125 used object of type (was type of object used in): E55 Type P134 continued (was continued by): E7 Activity